restorecommerce/identity-srv/README.md

 Used for bulk creation of Users.
 Requests are performed providing `io.restorecommerce.user.UserList` protobuf message as input and responses are a `io.restorecommerce.user.UserList` message.

 #### Unregister
-Used to unregister the User.
+Used to unregister a User.
 Requests are performed providing `io.restorecommerce.user.UnregisterRequest` protobuf message as input and responses are a `google.protobuf.Empty` message.

 `io.restorecommerce.user.UnregisterRequest`